trampgeek/moodle-qtype_coderunner/Readme.md

 need to study the examples on the CodeRunner demo site (see above link) to understand these.

-  1. scratchpad_name.
+  1. `scratchpad_name`.
 The text in the link used to open/close the scratchpad.
        Default: "scratchpad".

-  1. button_name.
+  1. `button_name`.
 The text in the Run button.
 Default: "Run".

-  1. prefix_name.
+  1. `prefix_name`.
 Prefix with answer check-box label text.
 Default: "Prefix with answer".

-  1. help_text.
+  1. `help_text`.
 The help text to show when a student clicks the help icon.

-  1. run_lang.
+  1. `run_lang`.
 The language to use when running the code on the Jobe server.
        Default: null

-  1. wrapper_src.
+  1. `wrapper_src`.
 The location of wrapper to be used by the run button: setting to 'globalextra' will use text in global extra field, 'prototypeextra' will use the prototype extra field.
 The wrapper is code that wraps the student's scratchpad code; it can be used to support additional functionality like boilerplate code for initialising libraries, fetching images, etc. See

-  1. output_display_mode.
+  1. `output_display_mode`.
 Control how program output is displayed on runs.
        There are three modes:

-   1. text: Display the output as text, html escaped. (default)
+     * `text`: Display the output as text, html escaped. (default)
-   1. json: Display programs that output JSON, useful for capturing stdin and displaying images. (recommended).
+     * `json`: Display programs that output JSON, useful for capturing stdin and displaying images. (recommended).
 Accepts JSON in the run output with the fields:

-      + returncode: Exit code from program run.
+        + `returncode`: Exit code from program run.
-      + stdout: Stdout text from program run.
+        + `stdout`: Stdout text from program run.
-      + stderr: Error text from program run.
+        + `stderr`: Error text from program run.
-      + files: An object containing filenames mapped to base64 encoded images.
+        + `files`: An object containing filenames mapped to base64 encoded images.
 These will be displayed below any stdout text.
                 When the returncode is set to 42, an HTML input field will be added after the last stdout received.
 When the enter key is